Reasons Why a Landlord Can Enter a Rental Unit

 Pursuant to a court order

 Even when there is a permissible purpose to enter, as delineated above, the time to enter the unit may only be within normal business hours.
-Exceptions are made in an emergency and when the resident consents to entry outside of normal business hours, commonly when they have other obligations during the day.
+Exceptions are made in an emergency and when the resident consents to entry outside of normal business hours.
 A landlord could also enter the residence when the resident has abandoned or surrendered the premises, but this goes beyond the scope of this article.

 If the purpose of entry is to inspect the unit prior to the termination of the tenancy as required by Civil Code Section 1950.5(f), the owner/agent is required to provide at least 48-hours written notice.
 The resident and the owner/agent may agree to waive the written notice.

 As we’ve noted in other venues, tenant lawsuits are proliferating throughout the Bay Area.
 Amid the flurry of litigation by residents and enterprising tenant lawyers, it’s important that all requirements are followed to the letter.

 We caution that resident managers are an agent of the owner, and so proper procedures must also be followed by them.
 All too often, we’ve seen landlords get into trouble because of the actions of a manager who happens to have keys to an apartment to do some sort of project and abuses this access, possibly catching a resident in an embarrassing moment.
 These unauthorized entries are oftentimes seemingly innocuous, like routine maintenance, but the law makes no distinction – infringing on a tenant’s privacy rights cannot be explained away.